Hope Lives: Preventing Teen Suicide | Dear Evan Hansen by Val Emmich

 Martha Hughes Cannon | The Invention of Wings by Sue Monk Kidd

-In Sue Monk Kidd’s The Invention of Wings, and PBS Utah’s documentary, Martha Hughes Cannon, we meet remarkable women who pushed against established spheres and lived in worlds of contrast.
+In Sue Monk Kidd’s book The Invention of Wings, and PBS Utah’s documentary, Martha Hughes Cannon, we meet remarkable women who pushed against established spheres and lived in worlds of contrast.
 Discover how these women navigated complex social, political, and religious structures and how they evoked change in spite of disappointment, loss, betrayal, and ostracism.
 Consider how these women's stories, their themes, and the abolitionist and women's rights movements impact us today.
 How do they influence our desire and ability to advocate for others and ourselves?
 And how do we navigate complex social, political, and religious structures with personal integrity?

 This box is a collaborative project between PBS Utah and Better Days 2020.